More Resources Needed to Help Domestic Violence Victims Regain Financial Independence

 “Financial services provide survivors a path to independence, and should be core to every domestic violence program in our country,” said Vicky Dinges, senior vice president, corporate responsibility, Allstate.
 “Today, far too many victims who need financial help to rebuild their lives are turned away.
 We need to ensure that domestic violence programs have resources to provide these critical services.”

-The Moving Ahead Through Financial Management curriculum is a free tool for survivors.
+The Moving Ahead Curriculum is a free tool for survivors.
 Created by The Allstate Foundation and NNEDV, the curriculum helps survivors untangle financial relationships with abusive partners, work through past abuse of finances, and address safety concerns.
 The curriculum, which has been proven essential for survivors and advocates, will be updated this year and for the first time will be available for download via e-reader.
 To learn more, visit PurplePurse.com.

 – ### –